sdmirch/instagram-influencer-graph/README.md

 ## Data Understanding and Preparation

 ### General Outline of Data Collection:
- - First, I choose a community, take female climbers for instance.
+ - Choose a community, take female climbers for instance.
- - Then, I have to identify potential power-middle influencers; I did this by finding people who posted content with the hashtag #womenwhoclimb on Instagram (using requests, see webscrape_util/instascrape.py).
+ - Identify potential power-middle influencers; I did this by finding people who posted content with the hashtag #womenwhoclimb on Instagram (using requests, see webscrape_util/instascrape.py).
- - I estimated the rest of the community by finding people who followed these potential influencers (using selenium, see webscrape_util/followscrape.py).
+ - Estimated the rest of the community by finding people who followed these potential influencers (using selenium, see webscrape_util/followscrape.py).

 ### Conceptualization:
 A social network graph (Digraph in NetworkX, graph_util/make_graph.py) is constructed using the influencers and followers.
 This graph can be used to identify power-middle influencers and other interesting features about the community.